 The minister got a new parish in Norður-Múlasýslu and moved there, but his son stayed behind.
 The minister left his library at the altar, where there is a special compartment.
 One night the son went to the church to get a new book to read.
 Upon entering the church he heard a loud racket.

 The farmer at Prestbakki holding a shovel, which is a part of the burial tools of the church

-The racket frightened him so much that he ran out of the church at back home; as nobody was supposed to be inside the church so late at night.
+The racket frightened him so much that he ran out of the church and back home; as nobody was supposed to be inside the church so late at night.
 The next morning people went to church to find out what had caused this racked.
 Upon entering the church they noticed that all the burial tools were by the entrance to the church!